ksassnowski/venture-docs/docs/usage/configuring-workflows.md

     ->start();
 ```

 Venture will now figure out which jobs can be immediately dispatched–because they don't have any dependencies–and process them in parallel.
-Every time a job finishes, it will check if any of the job's _dependant_ jobs are now ready to run.
+Every time a job finishes, it will check if any of the job's _dependant_ jobs are now ready to be run.
 If so, it will dispatch them.

 :::tip Dependant jobs and dependencies
 A _dependant_ job is a job that is waiting for another job to finish.
 In other words, if `JobB` needs `JobA` to finish before it can run, `JobB` is a dependant on `JobA`.